 Not so many years ago, one of the only paths to a college diploma was to commit to four years as a full-time student who most likely resided and attended classes on campus.
 We all take different paths in life; many people find employment right after high school, perhaps hoping one day to go back and earn a college degree.
-Fortunately, today there isn’t just one way to pursue that education—there are many and if you decide to start a career in medical billing and coding, FTC programs offers programs designed for training future medical billers and coders.
+Fortunately, today there isn’t just one way to pursue that education—there are many and if you decide to start a career in medical billing and coding, Florida Technical College programs offers programs designed for training future medical billers and coders.

-One of our online programs, the Medical Billing and Coding Specialist Associate of Science degree, gains you entry into a field that is expected to grow at a rate much faster than the U.S. average in the next decade, according to the Bureau of Labor Statistics.
+One of our online programs, the Medical Billing and Coding Specialist Associate of Science degree, gains you entry into a career field that is expected to grow at a rate much faster than the U.S. average in the next decade, according to the Bureau of Labor Statistics.
 Between the recent and ongoing changes to health care coverage and the aging population, job prospects for trained and certified medical billing and coding specialists will continue to be strong.

 • Interested in the healthcare field and eager to be on the front end of the technological shift in health care management and delivery.

 • Detail oriented and willing to learn how to interpret medical records and diagnoses.

 • Good at communicating with other medical professionals, such as physicians and finance personnel.

 • Ready to launch a career in a fast-growing field that is increasingly vital to the success and stability of health care in America.

 What Does a Medical Billing and Coding Specialist Do?